polkadot-developers/substrate-developer-hub.github.io/docs/development/module/index.md

 This document is a top-level entry point to documentation related to developing runtime modules for Substrate.

+These documents are written for a technical audience, who is familiar with the Rust programming language.

+If you are getting started wih Substrate runtime development for the first time, we suggest you try our introductory tutorial for [creating your first Substrate chain]( TODO ).

 ## What is a Runtime Module?

 A Substrate runtime module is an independent piece of business logic for your blockchain.
 These modules compose your blockchain's state transition function, and define the state and behaviors of your blockchain.